AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >
 >Elasticsearch 7.11 and later is not supported for Adobe Commerce on cloud infrastructure.
 Adobe Commerce and Magento Open Source versions 2.4.4, 2.4.3-p2, and 2.3.7-p3 support the OpenSearch service.
 The on-premises installations continue to support Elasticsearch.

+## Enhanced Integration {#enhanced-integration-envs}

+>[!NOTE]
+>
+>Projects provisioned before June 5, 2020 had multiple, smaller Integration environments.
+If you need a larger Integration environment for testing and development, request an upgrade to Enhanced Integration environments.
+See the [Integration Environment request](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/integration-environment-enhancement-request-pro-and-starter.html) article in the _Adobe Commerce Help Center_ for details.

 ## Merge options {#merge-options}

 By default, the deployment process overwrites all settings in the `env.php` file; however, you can choose to merge one or more values for a service configuration without overwriting all values.